catberry/catberry/docs/index.md

 /some/:id[module1,module2]/actions?someParameter=:parameter[module1]
 ```

-All parameters must be marked with colon at start and followed by list of
+All parameters must be marked with colon at start and optionally followed by
-module names that will receive value of this parameter to its state object.
+list of module names that will receive value of this parameter to its
+state object.
+Such modules are called modules-dependants.
+This list can be also
+empty.

 In previous example `id` value will be set to state of modules
 `module1`, `module2`; and `parameter` value will be set only to state of module